 This module develops the main approaches to statistical inference for point estimation, hypothesis testing and confidence set construction.
 Focus is on description of the key elements of Bayesian, frequentist and Fisherian inference through development of the central underlying principles of statistical theory.
 Formal treatment is given of a decision-theoretic formulation of statistical inference.
 Key elements of Bayesian and frequentist theory are described, focussing on inferential methods deriving from important special classes of parametric problem and application of principles of data reduction.
 General purpose methods of inference deriving from the principle of maximum likelihood are detailed.
 Throughout, particular attention is given to evaluation of the comparative properties of competing methods of inference.

 The module Probability for Statistics introduces the key concepts of probability theory in a rigorous way.
 Topics covered include: the elements of a probability space, random variables and vectors, distribution functions, independence of random variable/vectors, a concise review of the Lebesgue-Stieltjes integration theory, expectation, modes of convergence of random variables, law of large numbers, central limit theorems, characteristic functions, conditional probability and expectation.

 The second part of the module will introduce discrete-time Markov chains and their key properties, including the Chapman-Kolmogorov equations, classification of states, recurrence and transience, stationarity, time reversibility, ergodicity.
 Moreover, a concise overview of Poisson processes, continuous-time Markov chains and Brownian motion will be given.

-A total of 30-32.5 ECTs are to obtained from the following lists with at least 10 ECTS from the Elective A list.
+A total of 30-32.5 ECTs are to obtained from the following lists with at least 10 ECTS from the Optional A list.
 Students will be restricted to a maximum of two modules each worth 7.5 ECTS.
 Optional modules take place in the Spring term unless otherwise stated.

 Optional A modules